Office of Student Care

 Chase Kerrey, MA, LPC

 Chase is a Phoenix native.
 He has experience working with adults and adolescents suffering from anxiety, depression, mood disorders, addiction and family issues.
-He is currently pursuing his PhD at GCU and enjoys traveling, playing and watching sports and spending time with his wife and two children.
+He is currently pursuing his PhD at GCU and enjoys traveling, playing and watching sports and spending time with his wife and three children.

 Kristan Farley, MA, LPC